Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 4. Manage Threats

-Exploits and attackers are constantly evolving, and continuous monitoring can save you from a breach.
+Exploits and attacks are constantly evolving, and continuous monitoring can save you from a breach.
 Your security team should use automated security checks to scan and monitor your cloud environments and apps for attacks or leaks as well as identify, investigate, prioritize, and remediate threats or vulnerabilities.

 5. Continuous Compliance Assurance